-Academic Integrity: The Student Code of Conduct states that students should meet the following standard: "Eastern students observe the highest principles of academic integrity and support a campus environment conducive to scholarship."
-The Code defines plagiarism as: "the use, without adequate attribution, of another person's words or thoughts as if they were one's own."
 At minimum a student who engages in academic dishonesty/plagiarism will receive a 0 (F) on the assignment and be reported to the Office of Student Standards.
-If the act of academic dishonesty is deemed particularly egregious by the professor then the student may receive an F for the course.
+If the act of academic dishonesty is deemed particularly egregious by the professor, then the student may receive an F for the course.
 If there are multiple instances of academic dishonesty, the Office of Student Standards may sanction the student further, i.e., suspension for a semester or academic year or expulsion from the university.

 Statement Regarding Disabilities: If you are a student with a documented disability in need of accommodations to fully participate in this class, please contact the Office of Student Disability Services (OSDS).
 All accommodations must be approved through OSDS.
-Please stop by Ninth Street Hall, Room 2006, or call 217-581-6583.
+Please stop by McAfee Gym, Room 1210, or call 217-581-6583 to make an appointment.

-The Student Success Center: Students who are having difficulty achieving their academic goals are encouraged to contact the Student Success Center (www.eiu.edu/~success) for assistance with time management, test taking, note taking, avoiding procrastination, setting goals, and other skills to support academic achievement.
+Student Success Center: Students who are having difficulty achieving their academic goals are encouraged to contact the Student Success Center (www.eiu.edu/success) for assistance with time management, test taking, note taking, avoiding procrastination, setting goals, and other skills to support academic achievement.
 The Student Success Center provides individualized consultations.
-To make an appointment, call 217-581-6696, or go to 9th Street Hall, Room 1302.
+To make an appointment, call 217-581-6696, or go to McAfee Gym, Room 1301.